Pilot Lyle Anzac Lawson and Crew – 462 Squadron RAAF Middle East |

 Photo above, somewhere in Alexandria, from left:

-1. Not named (possibly Nav James Martin Withers ?)
+1. Nav James Martin Withers (Jim)

 2. W/Op Fred Worthington